AmpersandTarski/TheToolsWeUse/deploying-rap3-on-docker.md

 Successfully built e8648c6657f6
 ```

-If you want to leave docker running in the background, while you close your session, `https://www.tecmint.com/keep-remote-ssh-sessions-running-after-disconnection/` will help.
+When you build an image where nothing changes \(as shown above\), this takes virtually no time at all.
+However, if you run a fresh image from scratch, it takes a while.
+Should you want to close your SSH-session in which docker is running, that docker process will be killed.
+If you want to leave docker running in the background, `https://www.tecmint.com/keep-remote-ssh-sessions-running-after-disconnection/` will help.
 Best thing is to anticipate on it.
-However, if you didn't, there is only one option left: send docker to the background by `^Z` and give the `disown -h` command.
+However, if you didn't anticipate this, you can still send docker to the background by `^Z` and give the `disown -h` command. \(The latter is however the least elegant way.\)

 ## 5. Making containers